b1v1r/waf-testing-framework/README.md

 ![tests](https://github.com/signalsciences/waf-testing-framework/workflows/tests/badge.svg)
 # WAF Testing Framework
-WAF Testing Framework is a tool designed to test the effectiveness of WAF and RASP tools in their ability to filter request traffic between HTTP/S client and server.
+WAF Testing Framework is a tool designed to test the effectiveness of WAF and RASP tools in their ability to filter request traffic between an HTTP/S client and server.
 Test payloads are taken from text files in a specified directory, transformed to HTTP-requests, and sent to specified address (IP or hostname).
 Results are recorded and presented in both JSON and HTML report formats.

 ## Running the tool
 #### From precompiled binaries